-The Division of Consumer Affairs within the Missouri Department of Insurance, Financial Institutions and Professional Registration (DIFP) is here to help you.
+The Division of Consumer Affairs within the Missouri Missouri Department of Commerce & Insurance (DCI) is here to help you.

 The Division provides consumer information and investigates consumer complaints against insurance companies and producers for most types of insurance.
 The Division works to respond promptly and completely to consumers’ insurance-related questions and complaints, assist consumers in resolving those complaints whenever possible, and help consumers understand their options in handling insurance-related matters.

 - File your complaint online: English | Spanish

 - Download a complaint form to mail or fax

 - Mail to P.O.
 Box 690, Jefferson City, MO 65102-0690.

 - Health care providers - complaint process

 - Forward a copy of your complaint to your insurance company and require the company to provide a response/explanation.